 - Booking information for training or conferences: 7 years or until a request for deletion

-- Certification application and profile information: Until a request for deletion, request to cease certified, certification expired or suspended.
+- Certification profile information: Until a request for deletion, request to cease certified, certification expired or suspended.

 - Training attendee information: Until a request for deletion.
 Confirmation of Level One training attendance is required for attendance at Level Two training.
 Confirmation of Level One and Two training attendance is required should an individual apply to be certified as a Practitioner after attending Level Two.
 No time limits are applied.

 Our services are not directed to individuals aged under 16.
 We do not process any data about children aged under 16.

 - Request access to the information we hold about you (Data Access Request)

 - Request a copy of your data (Data Portability)